This morning it’s cold and raining—reminds me more of winter than the middle of summer!

 On this cold, wet morning, I also give thanks for the rain—for the way it drums on the roof that shelters me, that tells me I don’t have to water my garden today, that makes it cool enough to do some baking, that makes me doubly glad for the week of sunshine in the forecast.

-Your turn: What do you like about rainy days?
+Writing/Reflection Prompt: What do you like about rainy days?
 Is your peanut butter jar full or empty?